Originally published March 3rd, 2013

-The conclusion to all this is that silver, like gold, is believed to have bottomed or to be very close to doing so, and to be readying for its next major uptrend that should break it out of its large trading range and take it comfortably to new highs.
-It may have hit bottom on Friday.
+The conclusion to all this is that, regardless of what the dollar and Treasuries do, gold is believed to have bottomed or to be very close to doing so, and to be readying for its next major uptrend that should break it out of its large trading range and take it comfortably to new highs.